slouc/concurrency-in-scala-with-ce/README.md

 def shift(ec: ExecutionContext): IO[Unit]
 ```

 These two methods are similar in nature - they both shift to the desired thread pool, one by providing the Scala's `ExecutionContext`, the other one by providing a `ContextShift`.
 It is recommended to use `ContextShift` by default, and to provide `ExecutionContext` only when you need fine-grained control over the thread pool in use.
-Note that you can simply provide the same `ContextShift` / `ExecutionContext` that you're already running on, which will have the effect of cooperatively yielding to other fibers on the same thread pool, same as `shift` from the type class (you can even invoke it simply as `IO.shift`, as long as you have your `ContextShift` available implicitly).
+Note that you can simply provide the same `ContextShift` / `ExecutionContext` that you're already running on, which will have the effect of cooperatively yielding to other fibers on the same thread pool, same as `shift` from the type class
+(you can even invoke it simply as `IO.shift`, as long as you have your `ContextShift` available implicitly).

+So, just to repeat, `ContextShift` can perform a "shift" which either moves the computation to a different thread pool or sends it to the current one for re-scheduling.
+Point at which the shift happens is often referred to as *asynchronous boundary*.
+Concept of asynchronous boundary has been described in the [Asynchronous boundary](#asynchronous-boundary) section, and now it has been re-introduced in the cats-effect context.

+Asynchronous boundary is one of two places at which an `IO` can be cancelled (the other one is every 512 flatMaps in the run loop; see the [Run loop](#run-loop) section).

 ### Examples